goldstrike77/ansible-role-linux-minio/README.md

 * All Release

 ## Role variables
-### Minimal configuration

-In order to get the Minio running, you'll have to define the following properties before executing the role:

-* minio_cluster

-The `minio_cluster` should contain the Minio distributed cluster name.

 ### Main parameters #
 There are some variables in defaults/main.yml which can (Or needs to) be overridden: